 I love Lincoln.
 He adorns my iPhone case.
 A poster of him hangs in my room.
 I occasionally wear his signature stovepipe hat around the house.
-Earlier this week, I wrote about the newly dedicated Abraham Lincoln statue outside of Stevens Hall.
+Earlier this week, I wrote about the newly dedicated Abraham Lincoln statue outside of Stevens Hall at Gettysburg College.
 I now make an effort to walk by it every day on my way to class.

 Regardless of my more-than-slight obsession with our 16th President, I couldn’t help but feel a bit disappointed when I heard the space in front of Stevens Hall was to be the spot for another Lincoln statue.
 When I walked on campus for the first time this semester, I saw the new walkway and the granite pedestal, which very clearly would soon be the base for a new statue.
 Not having heard who the statue would depict, my mind flurried with possibilities.
 I quickly settled on the perfect candidate: Thaddeus Stevens.
 Thaddeus Stevens had, after all, provided the land for the college when it was first founded in 1832.
 He was an avid abolitionist and supporter of freedmen during Reconstruction.
 A statue seemed like a perfect way to recognize his efforts during the sesquicentennial years of Reconstruction.
 Most importantly, the statue was going to be right outside Stevens Hall, a building that was named for him.
 But Thaddeus Stevens was not the subject of this new statue.
 Rather, “The Great Emancipator” has taken a permanent seat on our campus.